Getting started

 Background - (bg)

 It is used to specify the background that can be used along with some cropping strategies while resizing an image.
-You can choose either a solid color or a blurred version of the same image as the background.
+When choosing background, you have three options:

 Solid color background